EthicalSource/ethicalsource.dev/content/resources.md

 +++
 title = "Further Reading"
-description = "A Bibliography of Reading and Resources"
+heading = "A Bibliography of Reading and Resources"
 +++

 This page is a list of readings in topics covering Ethical Source, its philosophical foundations, the history and ideology of Open Source, and a range of closely related literature.
 Presented in no particular order.